akashvtrs/akashvtrs/README.md

 ### 👯 Collaboration Goals
 - Open to collaborating on **open-source Flutter projects**.
-- Excited about working on **E-commerce, financial apps, or SaaS solutions**.
+- Excited about working on **E-commerce, financial apps, or custom softwares**.

 ### 💬 Ask Me About
 - Flutter development best practices.